zaiisao/Documentation/en/Video/in-ear_android.md

 Agora SDK supports the in-ear monitoring function and adjusting the volume of the in-ear monitor.

 ## Implementation
-Before proceeding, ensure that you have finished preparing the development environment.
+Before proceeding, ensure that you have prepared the development environment.
 See [Integrate the SDK](../../en/Video/android_video.md) for more information.

 ```java
 // Enables in-ear monitoring.
 The default value is false.